 Principal horn for the WSO since 2002, Patricia has played with some of the top orchestras in North America, including the Montréal Symphony Orchestra, the Saint Louis Symphony Orchestra, and the National Arts Centre Orchestra.
 Patty takes centre stage as soloist for Mozart’s Andante in B flat major for Horn and Strings and two Sonatas by Luigi Cherubini at Mozart & Strauss on January 16.

-As we all continue to navigate this pandemic, what have you find out/learned about yourself?
+As we all continue to navigate this pandemic, what have you found out/learned about yourself?

 I guess what I’m still in the process of learning, is that I don’t have to be perfect.
 It feels like with all this free time at home I should be doing something extraordinary, but I need to remind myself that just getting out of bed each day, walking the dog, cooking food, reading books is enough.
 Staying connected (virtually) to friends and family is ultimately the most important thing.